sgmurphy/wordpress-plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

-= 5.44.0 =
+= 5.45.0 =
+* New feature: an option to track if customers open emails with review invitations sent by a WordPress Mailer
+* Bug fix: video reviews did not display correctly on screens with a landscape orientation = 5.44.0 =
 * New feature: an option to add a terms and privacy checkbox to on-site review forms
 * Improvement: a nofollow attribute for login buttons on on-site review forms